1.Preface

 • Description

-If checked, RedSync synchronizes the item from Cards to Issues.
 If not checked, RedSync synchronizes it in the opposite direction.
-In both cases, RedSync overwrites any change on the other side.
+In both cases, RedSync overwrites any changes on the other side.

 Synchronize Sub-projects